saba-pm/obsidian/kubespray/Install-kubernetese.md

 	1. ssh-keygen
 	2. ssh-copy-id `username@ip`
 	3. add pureuser to suders file
-	4. `sudo vim /etc/sudoers ,  sudo visudo` ,  and add below line after sudo line. add this line to all servers.
+	4. `sudo vim /etc/sudoers ,  sudo visudo`,  and add below line after sudo line.
+Add this line to all servers.
 	```
     pureuser ALL=(ALL) NOPASSWD:ALL
 	```